 When an agreement has been reached, all parties will enter into a binding agreement.
 The parties’ attorneys can draft these agreements while at mediation.
 According to Tennessee law, these agreements cannot be prepared by the mediator; only the parties’ attorneys can prepare the paperwork and filing with the court.

 If any party changes their mind or an agreement cannot be reached, the parties will then most likely head to trial where a judge will make the decisions for them.

-The Nashville divorce mediators at Martin Heller Potempa & Sheppard PLLC have vast experience in guiding parties through mediation.
+The Nashville divorce attorneys at Martin Heller Potempa & Sheppard PLLC have vast experience in guiding parties through mediation.
 If you need a mediator for your divorce, please contact us today for more information.